-- NSD Civil Rights and Complaints Handbook (DOC)
+- NSD Civil Rights and Complaints Handbook (DOCX)

-This handbook outlines the civil rights requirements for all agencies participating in the Child Nutrition Programs.
+This handbook outlines the civil rights requirements for all agencies participating in the Child Nutrition Programs (CNP).

 - And Justice for All Poster

-- Medical Statement to Request Special Meals and/or Accommodations (DOC)
+- Medical Statement to Request Special Meals and/or Accommodations for Child Nutrition Programs

-CNP 925 - This form is used by parents/guardians to have a medical authority prescribe special meals, or accommodations during meals.
+CNP 925 - This form is used by parents/guardians to have a medical authority prescribe special meals or accommodations during meals.
 The CNP-925 is located in the Download Forms Section of the Child Nutrition Information and Payment System.

-Available Translations of the Medical Statement to Request Special Meals and/or Accommodations for Child Nutrition Programs (Dated Aug-2017)
+- Available translations of the Medical Statement to Request Special Meals and/or Accommodations for Child Nutrition Programs (Dated Aug-2017)

 - Quality Assurance Process